Reares94/VIT_Cancer/README.md

 How do I install it?

 1 This project was implemented on macOS by enabling the use of the M1 GPU chip and using the tensorflow library.
-Search the net how to enable it.
+Search the net how to enable it

 --------------------------------------------------------------------------------------------------